 We quickly realised that protecting the dotterel alone was not really an option, and that we needed to implement a much wider plan to help restore the ecological integrity of the spit.
 This would ensure that not just the dotterel were secure, but all the other native animals and plants that make up the natural ecosystem.

-We started to develop a Biodiversity Management Plan (BMP) for the spit.
+The following year we started to develop a Biodiversity Management Plan (BMP) for Maketu spit.
 This included a biodiversity survey being carried out by Dr. Peter Maddison as part of the BMP, which discovered two species new to science; a spider and a beetle.
 This gave us an indication of how little research had been done on the sand dunes in New Zealand, and how important this ecosystem is, as so much of our coast is being consumed by urban sprawl.

-We initiated a planting programme, which was initially confined to native grasses on the fore dune.
-However, we have now brought in specialists working with the Dunes Restoration Trust of New Zealand, who ran a study on the spit to work out which native species are best for the back dune.
+In 2011 we initiated a planting programme, which was initially confined to native grasses on the fore dune.
+However, we have since brought in specialists working with the Dunes Restoration Trust of New Zealand, who ran a study on the spit to work out which native species are best for the back dune.
 This was part of a national study funded by the Ministry for the Environment.

-We received additional funding from WWF New Zealand and the Ministry of the Environment Rena Recovery programme, to enable us to handle the increased workload as the project developed and expanded to include Pukehina.
+The next year we received additional funding from WWF New Zealand and the Ministry of the Environment Rena Recovery programme, to enable us to handle the increased workload, and we set up a second BMP to cover Dotterel Point in Pukehina.

-In 2011/12 we organised the spraying of Pampas along the verges of Ford & Maketu Road.
-We also received a grant from the Environment Enhancement Fund to help remove the pampas and wattle trees, and to replant the area with native species.
+We organised the spraying of Pampas along the verges of Ford & Maketu Road, and also received a grant from the Environment Enhancement Fund to help remove the wattle trees, and to replant the area with native species.

 Two new signs were created in October 2012 depicting the ecology of the spit and MOWS work.
 One is situated at the monument reserve by the Maketu surf club and the other at the Kaituna cut carpark.